wp-plugins/wp-simple-firewall/readme.txt

 *	ADD:		Add various WordPress security features dynamically that would otherwise require wp-config.php editing.
 *	ADD:		Limit login attempts functionality.
 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.

+= 1.6.0 =

+*	ADDED:		A new section - 'Comments Filtering' that will form the basis for filtering comments with SPAM etc.
+*	ADDED:		Option to add enhanced GASP based comments filtering to prevent SPAM bots posting comments to your site.

 = 1.5.6 =